|Johnson County Department of Health and Environment vaccine totals*|

 Employees should not travel to locations that are having large outbreaks of COVID-19 cases.
 The Kansas Department of Health and Environment frequently updates the list of locations where people will need to quarantine for 14 days after arrival in Kansas.
 This applies to both Kansas residents and those visiting Kansas.
 Go to coronavirus.kdheks.gov for the latest information.

 When a case of COVID-19 occurs in the workplace, the positive employee must isolate at home, away from others, for 10 days from when their symptoms first appeared and be fever-free for 24 hours with no feverreducing medication and symptoms have improved before they can return to work.
 Quickly informing those people who were in close contact with the positive employee is one of the best ways to contain the spread of disease.

+NEW!
 JCDHE receives notification of COVID-19 positive individuals through laboratory reports.
 JCDHE staff will contact these individuals to notify them of their test results, identify where they may have been exposed and who they may have exposed while infectious.
-During the call, the individual is asked where they work and if they were at work during their infectious period - starting three days before and 10 days after symptoms start, or their test date if they’re not showing any symptoms.
+During the call, the individual is asked where they work and if they were at work during their infectious period - starting two days before and 10 days after symptoms start, or their test date if they’re not showing any symptoms.
 They will also be asked if they have had close contact with other employees.

 JCDHE may contact you if there is a positive individual in the workplace.
 Under HIPAA, the only time JCDHE can release the identity of an individual is to prevent the further spread of disease.
 For this reason, if an individual was not at work while infectious or was not in close contact with individuals, then the employer will not be notified to protect the confidentiality of patient health information.